Murder of Canny Ong

-Ahmad Najib bin Aris (1976 – 23 September 2016) was a Malaysian convicted murderer who in 2003 raped and killed Canny Ong, a US-based Malaysian information technology (IT) analyst.
-The crime made headlines across Malaysia.
-He was sentenced to death in 2005 after being found guilty in a highly reported trial, and throughout the next 11 years, he made multiple failed appeals against his sentence and was finally executed on 23 September 2016, more than 13 years after murdering Ong.
-Ahmad Najib was also alleged to have committed at least four charges of rape on four different women, but was not formally charged.
+Ahmad Najib bin Aris (1976 – 23 September 2016) was a Malaysian convicted murderer who in 2003 raped and killed Canny Ong, a US-based Malaysian information technology analyst.
+The crime received widespread media attention in Malaysia.
+He was sentenced to death in 2005 after being found guilty in a highly publicised trial.
+Over the next 11 years, he made multiple failed appeals against his sentence and was executed on 23 September 2016, more than 13 years after Ong's murder.
+Ahmad Najib was also alleged to have committed at least four offences of rape involving four different women, but was never formally charged in connection with those allegations.

 Early life

-Ahmad Najib bin Aris was born and raised in Muar, Malaysia.
-His date of birth was sometime in 1976.
-Ahmad Najib was the second of four siblings in the family.
+Ahmad Najib bin Aris was born and raised in Muar, Malaysia, sometime in 1976.
+He was the second of four siblings.
+He studied until Form Three before leaving school to work and support his family.
+In 1998, he moved to Kuala Lumpur from Muar.

-Ahmad Najib studied up to his third year in secondary school (Form Three) before he dropped out without continuing his final two years of secondary school education (secondary school education in Malaysia lasts five years), because he had to work to support his family.
-In 1998, he came from Muar to Kuala Lumpur.

-Ahmad Najib was later married with two children (aged between two and one at the time of his sentencing), and was employed as an airplane cabin cleaner in Malaysia Airlines since 2000.
-Ahmad Najib lived in Pantai Dalam before committing the murder of Canny Ong.
-According to people who knew him, Ahmad Najib was a man of good character and responsible in his work.
+Ahmad Najib later married and had two children, both aged between one and two at the time of his sentencing.
+He had worked as an aircraft cabin cleaner for Malaysia Airlines since 2000, and lived in Pantai Dalam prior to the murder of Canny Ong.
+According to those who knew him, Ahmad Najib was regarded as a man of good character and was responsible in his work.

 Murder of Canny Ong

 Background of the victim

-Canny Ong Lay Kian (王丽涓 (Wáng Lìjuān)) was a Malaysian working as an information technology analyst in San Diego, California, United States.
-She was born on 18 July 1974 as the second and youngest daughter of Ong Bee Jeng (王美钟 (Wáng Meǐzhōng)) and Pearly Visvanathan in Ipoh, Perak.
+Canny Ong Lay Kian (王丽涓 (Wáng Lìjuān)) was a Malaysian woman working as an information technology analyst in San Diego, California, United States.
+She was born on 18 July 1974 to Ong Bee Jeng (王美钟 (Wáng Meǐzhōng)) and Pearly Visvanathan in Ipoh, Perak.
 Her mother is of Chinese and Indian descent.
-Ong has two sisters named Elsie Ong Lee Cheng (王丽娴 (Wáng Lìxián)) and Ong Lee Shian.
-Ong was said to be a dutiful daughter and considerate.
+Ong had a sister named Elsie Ong Lee Cheng (王丽娴 (Wáng Lìxián)).
+She was described by those who knew her as a dutiful daughter and a considerate person.

-Ong went to the U.S. to study in university, and studied economics in Hawaii.
-She met her future husband Brandon Ong (王奕天 (Wáng Yìtiān)) in Los Angeles when she went there to seek employment, and they married in 2001.
-Brandon Ong was born to ethnic Chinese parents who immigrated from Singapore to the U.S. more than 20 years prior to his wife's murder.
+Ong moved to the United States to pursue her university studies at Hawaii Pacific University, where she earned a degree in economics.
+She later moved to Los Angeles to seek employment, where she met her future husband, Brandon Ong (王奕天 (Wáng Yìtiān)).
+The couple married in 2001.
+Brandon Ong was born to ethnic Chinese parents who had immigrated from Singapore to the U.S. more than 20 years before Ong's murder.
 Together, the couple settled in San Diego.

-Later on, in early 2003, Ong's father, Ong Bee Jeng was suffering from cancer and on 1 June 2003, together with her husband, Ong flew from the United States to Malaysia to visit her ailing father.
-Luckily, her father's condition improved and was recovering, and so Ong was set to return to the US on 14 June 2003.
+In early 2003, Ong's father, Ong Bee Jeng, was diagnosed with cancer.
+On 1 June 2003, Ong flew from the United States to Malaysia to visit him.
+His condition subsequently improved, and Ong was scheduled to return to the United States on 14 June 2003.